by Janis / 0 comments - Orginally published:29th March 2019

 The Great Duke of Florence - Cosmo Medici

-You may notice when you head to Ponte Vecchio that there is a passageway across the top of the bridge, this is the Vasari Corridor.
+When you head to Ponte Vecchio, you may notice that there is a passageway across the top of the bridge, the Vasari Corridor.
 This was commissioned by the Medici family in 1565 and links the Palazzo Vecchio and the Uffizi to the Pitti Palace on the other side of the Arno River.

 The gelato shop